WaterNewt/Traffic-Controller-System/README.md

 # Automatic Traffic Light Controller System
 A system that controls the traffic according to traffic volume

+# Important notes
+- This project does base the traffic light decisions on the traffic volume.
+It does this with a function that calculates the green light duration based on the traffic volume.
+- If you want to do anything with this project that goes against the license (GPL-3.0), please contact me.

 # Setup
 - Install the required dependencies: `pip3 install -r requirements.txt`